NESCent/hip_hack_howto/hackathon_howto_text.md

 At the end of the hackathon, a general assembly to wrap things up, discuss overall progress, future plans, etc.

+##Facilities
+*Note: this could go into a pre-hackathon planning section, rather than a during hackathon section*

+The hackathon requires a single large meeting room, particularly on the first day, where general discussion, introductions, bootcamp activities, and pitches can occur.
+The room should be large enough not only to seat everyone, but also to allow free movement and clustering during the pitch session.
+When possible, it is best if the structure of the seating is non-hierarchical; for example, in a smaller group setting, a single large table which only seats a subset of participants, with others arranged around it sets up a social structure which potentially drops participants into two tiers (with one, literally, "at the table").

+Beyond these full group activities, however, the large room does not have to serve as a primary workspace when the individual projects get going.
+In fact, smaller separate rooms are often preferred because it allows each individual group to work and discuss without disturbing other groups.
+Optimally, these rooms should be near enough the primary group room that people can easily check in with other groups, catch up for meals and breaks, group updates, etc.

+Generally, computer equipment is not expected to be provided and participants will be working on their own laptops.
+Because so much of the hackathon activities involve computers, it should be clear and understood that readily available WiFi access and numerous electrical outlets are absolutely necessary.

 #Post Hackathon Activities